 Average cost of health insurance by family size in Louisiana

-If you're looking for insurance to cover your entire family, the cost of your monthly premium will be determined based on your chosen health plan and the ages of your family members.
+If you're looking for insurance to cover your entire family, the cost of your monthly premium is determined based on your chosen health plan and the ages of your family members.
 For children under the age of 15, the monthly health insurance premium remains flat.
-Once a child turns 15, the cost of the monthly premium will increase as they get older.
+Once a child turns 15, the cost of the monthly premium increases as they get older.

 Adults are assumed to be 40 years old.
 Sample rates are based on the average cost for a Silver plan in Louisiana.

-The 2021 health insurance premiums, deductibles and out-of-pocket maximums in this report were compiled from the Centers for Medicaid & Medicare Services government website.
-ValuePenguin used the website’s public use files (PUF) to calculate averages by metal tier, parish and family size to better understand the health insurance exchange in Louisiana.
+The 2022 health insurance premiums, deductibles and out-of-pocket maximums in this report were compiled from the Centers for Medicare & Medicaid Services government website.
+ValuePenguin used the website’s Public Use Files (PUF) to calculate averages by metal tier, parish and family size to better understand the health insurance exchange in Louisiana.
+Plans and providers for which parish-level data was included in the CMS Crosswalk file were used in our analysis; those excluded from this dataset may not appear.